Froissaron and Maximal Odderon with spin-flip in $pp$ and $\bar pp$ high energy elastic scattering: The models for spin-non-flip and spin-flip amplitudes

 We consider the model at $t\neq 0$ and at energy $\sqrt{s}> 19$ GeV, so we neglect the rescatterings of secondary reggeons $R^+_1, R_1^-$ with $P$ and $O$.
 In the considered kinematical region they are small.
-Besides, because $f$ and $\omega$ are effective, they can take into account small effects from the cuts via the parameters of them.
+Besides, because $f$ and $\omega$ are effective, they can take into account small effects from the cuts via their parameters.

-The explicit expressions for the spin-non-flip amplitudes in the full FMO model are given in the Appendix \ref{sect:fmo}\,.
+The explicit expressions for the spin-non-flip amplitudes in the full FMO model are given in Appendix \ref{sect:fmo}\,.